1.

 3.

 Unexpected color combinations find a balanced harmony in my work.
-I trust my process, where intuitively chosen, unexpected color combinations ultimately form a harmonious and balanced whole.
+I trust my intuition when creating the color scheme of my work, and the element of chance brought by the use of reclaimed fabrics gives it its own interesting flavor.
 My works are rich in color, yet their color palette and atmosphere remain elegant.

 4.